DartsArmaMods/ArsenalTimeLimiter/README.md

    - This should be all lowercase.
 4. Find and replace all instances of `ATL` with the mod's acronym.
    - This should be all uppercase.
-5. After the initial Steam upload, find and replace all instances of `MOD_ID` with the mod's Steam Workshop id.
+5. After the initial Steam upload, find and replace all instances of `3408041319` with the mod's Steam Workshop id.

 **Arsenal Time Limiter** is an edit of [R. Gonzalez's mod of the same name](https://steamcommunity.com/sharedfiles/filedetails/?id=3407083413), but runs entirely unscheduled and uses CBA events for networking.
 I had offered to add these fixes to the original mod, to which the original author took offense to.
+So I took it upon myself to fix and improve their mod.

 The project is entirely **open-source** and any contributions are welcome.